Economy of Chongqing: Industry

 Chongqing's manufacturing industry has maintained similar weight in its overall GDP composition over the years.
 Its total value contributed to 43% of its total GDP in 1996, 46.3% in 2014 and approximately 44% in 2016, but the structure of this sector has changed dramatically.
 In the 20th century, it was dominated by heavy industries which demanded extensive resources, such as steel production and infrastructure building.
+While the percentage of GDP contributed by the manufacturing sector has remained relatively stable, the structure of this sector has indeed changed dramatically over the years.
+Chongqing has been transitioning from traditional industries to more modern and high-tech industries.

 This has caused severe damage to its natural environment.
 Chongqing recorded the highest amount of acid rain in China during the 1990s, and less than 6% of the industrial waste was treated in the same period.
 By investing in incentive packages and employing cluster strategy, Chongqing successfully transitioned into the electronics and car manufacturing industries.
 It has become the biggest automobile manufacturing base in China, with total production exceeding three million cars in 2016.
 Chongqing also manufactured 58 million laptops in the same year, comprising one third of the world's total laptop production output, along with 280 million mobile phones.